PlatONnetwork/docs/docs/加入 PlatON 网络.md

 ## Overview

-The PlatON mainnet was officially launched on April 12, 2021 Beijing time, with ChainID of 100.
+The PlatON mainnet was officially launched on April 12, 2021 Beijing time, Chinid backlog.
 The other is the Platon development network for developers, Chainid 210309.